 No one understands passion for sports more than the RAVENS!

 The RAVENS marketing team operates as a full service agency for all the varsity and recreational events and activities throughout the year.
-We oversee and handle all aspects of promotion and execution of all varsity game day events, content creation and publication across all digital channels, all recreational program marketing, design and publication of all print collateral, online and on campus merchandise outlet operation as well as securing and fulfilling external partnerships in the community.
+We oversee and handle all aspects of promotion and execution for varsity game day events, content creation and publication across all digital channels, recreational program marketing, design and publication of print collateral, online and on campus merchandise outlet operation as well as securing and fulfilling external partnerships in the community.

 “Ever since my childhood I’ve wanted some sort of career in the sports industry whether it was for a big sports franchise or just a local arena in my hometown.
 Going through my undergrad in communications I still wanted that chance to work in sport but had no idea how to get there when I knew I wasn’t exactly primed to be a star athlete myself.
 That’s where my internship at Carleton Athletics opened my world up as I was offered a position as the digital marketing intern through my post-graduate program in Sport Business Management at Algonquin College.
 Gaining valuable experience and growing my own personal network in a year long internship at Carleton has most definitely given me the tools to pursue a career in the sports world and be effective in the industry.